Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Analytical validity and disclosure risk

+Figure \ref{fig:wage} depicts the share of high wage earners in Bavaria at the ZIP code level using heat maps, where high wages are defined as wages above the seventieth quantile of the wage distribution in Bavaria.
+We compute the ZIP codes for the synthetic data by identifying the closest geocode in the original data and transferring its ZIP code information.
+Figure \ref{fig:frgn} depicts the share of foreigners at the same level of geographical detail.
+Both figures display the results based on the original data and the results based on the three different synthesizers.

+All synthesizers preserve the wage distribution rather well.
+The results are more diverse for the foreigners.
+This is not surprising given that 30\% of the records in the data are high wage earners by definition, whereas only 6.17\% of the individuals are foreigners, hence the distribution is more skewed and thus more difficult to preserve.

+For both figures, it is evident that the DPMPM synthesizer does not preserve the geographical heterogeneity as well as the CART synthesizers.
+The DPMPM model seems to smooth the distributions so that the shares are overestimated in those regions where the shares are low in the original data.
+This is especially evident in Figure \ref{fig:frgn}.

+The two CART models preserve the wage distribution similarly well.
+However, the continuous CART model fails to preserve the distribution of foreigners.
+As with the DPMPM models, the distribution is smoothed out compared to the distribution in the original data, albeit to a lesser extent .
+For the categorical CART model, we do not find any substantial differences between the original data and the synthetic data, indicating a very high level of analytical validity.

-We use the R package $spatstat$ \citep{baddeley:2015} to calculate the $\hat{L}_i(r)$ functions for the distributions of 1) individuals with no vocational training, and 2) individuals aged 60 and older, in Nuremberg, Bavaria.
+For outcome-specific utility evaluation focusing on spatial clustering, we use the R package $spatstat$ \citep{spatstatJSS} to calculate the $\hat{L}_i(r)$ functions for the distribution of i) individuals with no vocational training, and ii) individuals aged 60 and above in Nuremberg, Bavaria.
 For each synthesizer, we calculate the $\hat{L}_i(r)$ functions for the same range of $r$ values in each of the synthetic datasets and average them across datasets.
 Figure \ref{fig:lfunction} compares the resulting curves to the curve obtained using the original data.

-All synthesizers preserve the spatial information rather well.
-The difference between the estimated values of $L$ from the original data and the synthetic data are small for both variables for all levels of $r$ considered here.
-Still, the DPMPM results diverge most from the results based on the original data.
-The continuous CART synthesizer offers some improvements, while for the categorical CART synthesizer the results are basically indistinguishable from the results based on the original data.
-The results for Nuremberg are in line with the findings for Bavaria discussed above: In terms of preserving the analytical validity, the categorical CART synthesizer should always be preferred while the DPMPM synthesizer provides the least favorable results.
+For the range of $r$ values, all synthesizers preserve the degree of clustering in the original data rather well.
+The difference between the estimated values of $L$ from the original data and the synthetic data is small for both variables for all levels of $r$ considered here.
+Still, the DPMPM results diverge most from the results based on the original data, especially for larger values of $r$.
+The continuous CART synthesizer offers some improvements, while for the categorical CART synthesizer the results are basically indistinguishable from those based on the original data.
+The results for Nuremberg are in line with the findings for Bavaria discussed above: in terms of preserving the analytical validity, the categorical CART synthesizer should always be preferred, while the DPMPM synthesizer provides the least favorable results.